-Using the larger half of the connector, first, carefully place the inner wires inside of the small gold pin.
+Next, carefully place the inner wires inside of the small gold pin, twisting the wires if needed.
 Using a coaxial crimp tool and an appropriately sized hole, crimp this pin onto the inner wires.

 Then pass this pin and the inner wire through the hole on the bottom of the connector, making sure the silver wires stay on the outside.